ampify-io/duda-docs/docs/general.md

 The default for Notification Bars is that they don't show up in the AMP page.
 Ampify supports two ways to enable notification bar:
 1. __Show notification only once__:
 This can be usuful for use cases such as cookie consent notice, or any other message you only wish to show once.
-To do that, paste the following script in the head HTML via your Duda dashboard.
+To do that, paste the following script in the head HTML via your Duda dashboard. __IMPORTANT__: activating this option __overrides existing cookie consents__ (e.g UserCentrics) rendering them hidden in the AMP version.

     <script> var amp_keep_notifications_only_once = true </script>